MultiCraft/repixture/mods/rp_paint/API.md

 definition.
 This looks good for most nodes but sometimes it doesn’t.

-Add `_rp_paint_particle_node` to the node definition of a painted nodes to specify a different node (as string) to base the particle effect on.
+Add `_rp_paint_particle_node` to the node definition of a painted node to specify a different node (as string) to base the particle effect on.
+If set to `false`, there will be no scraping particles.
 (Example: `_rp_paint_particle_node = "rp_default:planks_painted"`)

 ### Color IDs